Contexter/fountain-deploy/README.md

 echo "Setup completed.
 Fountain microservices, GoAccess monitoring, and SSL-secured GoAccess dashboard are configured."
 ```

-This script is now fully idempotent, with checks in place to avoid re-creating or re-configuring components that already exist.
-It includes the creation of PostgREST configurations, Nginx virtual hosts, SSL certificates via Certbot, and GoAccess monitoring setup, ensuring each part only executes if it hasn't been set up previously.

 Note: Make sure the SQL script path (`/path/to/fountain_microservices_bootstrap.sql`) is correctly specified to match the location of your SQL file that contains the table creation commands.